 As we can see, the She-Sphinx of Greek mythology unites in its person the four creatures of the Tetramorph.
 As such, it can be considered as the very first version of this symbolism to the long story.
 Is she a succubus, an extraterrestrial goddess eager for fertilization by beautiful young people she devoured after mating, like the praying mantis, or more simply a prophetess speaking enigma?

 She was probably a bit of both.
-“The Sphinx was not a wild beast, but a prophetess who gave the Thebans difficult-to-understand oracles, and destroyed many among those who had taken her oracles upside down.” (source)
+“The Sphinx was not a wild beast, but a prophetess who gave the Thebans confusing oracles, and destroyed many among those who had taken her oracles upside down.” (source)

 In any case, this affair seems to me to be related, again, to the protohistoric conflict between the Matriarchs and the emerging patriarchy.
 Powerful in sexual magic, fascinating haunting, awakened with sharpened mind, seer, wanderer, prophetess, dangerous crooner of men, insubordinate and domineering, the Sphinge looks too much like Lilith!
 Is she one of her daughters, or is she her mother?
 Why does the legend give it these animal attributes?
 Is it still to indicate its quadruple stellar origin?
 Would she be the heiress of cultures from the four constellations of Taurus, Gemini, Scorpio and Leo?
 There are some beautiful people, all of a sudden, on our little blue planet!
 Is this a way of telling us that the four founding peoples of the human race # 5 were under the governance of women?
 I have this hypothesis in a corner of my aura, very warm, where I store my virtual drawers.
 One day soon, I will be ready to tell you through the epic menu of the Great Goddesses, the trinity Isis-Hathos-Hera, queens of heaven and mistresses of the earth.
 A day that will come in its time.

 Now back on topic.
 Above, the winged bull, object of worship in ancient Babylon around 750 BCE.
 Near him, this lion-headed winged man, said leontocephalin, straight from the Mithra cult, about 380 CE.
 More than a thousand years separate them!
 And there is more.
 One of the oldest statues discovered to date (around 3000 BCE) is also a leontocephalin, a human figure with a lion’s head.
-To view it, please click here.
 These curious hybrids haunted for a long time the imaginary of primitive religions.
 Christians have only recycled them, but the original meaning has been lost over the centuries and mutations.
 Could it be that they existed for real?

 Think of the hybrid gods of ancient Egypt, think of those of the Hindu pantheon.
 Did they have a reality?
 The investigation is just beginning.

 Already I can give you my feeling: this is the clumsy description of a flying machine.
 The comparison with the merkaba seems to me sufficient.
-In the excerpt from John’s Apocalypse, “The first animal looked like a lion, the second like a young bull, the third had a human face and the fourth seemed like an eagle in flight.
+In the excerpt from John’s Apocalypse, “The first animal looked like a lion, the second like a young bull, the third had a human face and the fourth seemed like an eagle in flight.“

 The first two animals are not such: they express the fighting power and ferocity that all the angels of Yahweh, marshal of the legions of angels, had.
 He who has a human face is also an angel, and not a man. in most medieval representations of the tetramorph, the Man is winged.
 He is an angel.
 The last one, the Eagle, still reinforces the idea of flying characters.